-- A. The Company is facing a capital intensive industrial environment, with the life cycle of the industry in the growth phase.
+- A. The current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% of the remaining amount shall be set aside as legal reserve.
+Cash dividends shall first be appropriated, and the remainder, if any, to be retained or to be appropriated shall be resolved by the stockholders at the stockholders' meeting. - B. The Company is facing a capital intensive industrial environment, with the life cycle of the industry in the growth phase.
 The residual dividend policy is adopted taking into consideration the Company's operating expansion plans and investment demands.
-According to the balanced dividend policy adopted by the Board of Directors, stock dividends and cash dividends will be allocated in consideration of the actual net income and funds status and are subject to the approval by the Board of Directors and resolution by shareholders and cash dividends shall account for at least 10% of the total dividends distributed. - B. Except for covering accumulated deficit, increasing capital or payment of cash, the legal reserve shall not be used for any other purpose.
-The amount capitalised or the cash payment shall not exceed 25% of the paid-in capital. - C. As resolved by the shareholders on June 27, 2019, the Company's 2018 deficit is as follows:
+According to the balanced dividend policy adopted by the Board of Directors, stock dividends and cash dividends will be allocated in consideration of the actual net income and funds status and are subject to the approval by the Board of Directors and resolution by shareholders and cash dividends shall account for at least 10% of the total dividends distributed. - C. Except for covering accumulated deficit, increasing capital or payment of cash, the legal reserve shall not be used for any other purpose.
+The amount capitalised or the cash payment shall not exceed 25% of the paid-in capital.

+D. As resolved by the shareholders on June 27, 2019, the Company's 2018 deficit is as follows:

-Year ended
+Y Year ended

 Dece mber 31, 2018

-Accumulated deficit at beginning of the period (\$ 5,292,713)
+Accumulated deficit at beginning of the year (\$ 5,292,713)

 Net loss for 2018 (1,222,242)

-Accumulated deficit at end of the period ( \$ 6,514,955)
+Accumulated deficit at end of the year (\$ 6,514,955)